lucyadhiambo58/KPMG-Data-Analytics-Virtual-Internship/README.md

 Using visualisations to present insights
 Developed a dashboard using Power BI that displays the data summary and results of the analysis.
 Some of the focused business context when presenting findings were:

-What are the trends in the underlying data?
+a) What are the trends in the underlying data?
-Which customer segment has the highest customer value?
+b) Which customer segment has the highest customer value?
-What do you propose should be Sprocket Central Pty Ltd ’s marketing and growth strategy?
+c) What do you propose should be Sprocket Central Pty Ltd ’s marketing and growth strategy?
-What additional external datasets may be useful to obtain greater insights into customer preferences and propensity to purchase the products?
+d) What additional external datasets may be useful to obtain greater insights into customer preferences and propensity to purchase the products?